 We have it as a profession to make sure that the right outcomes and that good planning outcomes are made in the first instance.
 That is why our submission and work we have done on what we would like to see in terms of legislative change calls for a better process to make sure that those designing the system are working well with those administering the system to make sure that we do not end up living with long-term outcomes that are undesirable for communities and therefore undoing the social licence of the need to build more housing in our housing crisis.

 That sums it all up.
-Well, it is not a laughing matter.

 A member interjected.